adjackp/pre-workshopMaterial/_episodes/04-payloadPhysics.md

 more about this week but for now we will quickly convert our setup to use CMake to compile in the next section.
 Go for it!

+> ## Going Deeper
+>
+> Have a read through the code and make sure you have an idea of what it is trying to do?
+Getting the code to run is
+> half the battle, but it is critical that you read through the code and understand what is happening.
+>
+> **"But how many details do I need to understand?"**
+>
+> Well, do you really need to know the details of what is happening in memory when `event.retrieve(jets, "AntiKt4EMTopoJets");` is executed?
+> Probably, all you need to know is that it copies a collection from the `EventStore` to the local `xAOD::JetContainer` that
+> you have called jets.
+This idea of "_all you need to know_" is referred to some as "parameterizing your ignorance".
+It
+> will be important to get a sense where you, as an individual and for your specific research goal, fall on the spectrum
+> of understanding all the details.
+>
+> However, do **NOT** get in the habit of just running code that someone gives you.
+This is not research, and this is why we have computers.
+>
+{: .callout}

 {% include links.md %}